OUR RECIPE: how to make muddy buddies

 Step 1: Pour cereal into large bowl; set aside.
-We use Chex Mix Cereal for our Muddy Buddies.
+We use Chex cereal for our Muddy Buddies.

-Each bite is full of peanut buttery chocolate goodness, and you won’t be sorry you tried them.
+Each bite of Muddy Buddies is full of peanut buttery chocolate goodness, and you won’t be sorry you tried them.

-If you use a different cereal, let us know how you like it, and what cereal you used, in the comment section below.
+If you use a different cereal than Chex in your recipe, let us know how you like it, and what cereal you used, in the comment section below.

 Step 2: In 1-quart, microwave-safe bowl combine chocolate chips, peanut butter and margarine.